EndPointCorp/end-point-blog/2011/12/03/performing-bulk-edits-in-rails-part-2.html.md

 ```

 <div class="separator" style="clear: both; text-align: center;"><img border="0" height="57" src="/blog/2011/12/03/performing-bulk-edits-in-rails-part-2/image-1.png" width="320"/><br/>
 Only fields which are the same across all selected records will be populated.
 Other fields will be left blank by default.</div>

-With Foo#matching_attributes_for generating a hash of matching attributes, the form will only populate fields which match across all of the user's selected items.
+With Foo#matching_attributes_for generating a hash of matching attributes, the form will only populate fields which match across all of the user’s selected items.
 With our form in place, the last step is to actually perform the bulk edit.

 ```ruby
 # app/controllers/bulk_edits_controller.rb